tkonopka/crossmap/docs/crossprep.rst

                   --wiktionary_length 10

 This command processes compressed xml files, as provided by the wiktionary download page.
-The second argument is numerical factor that instructs the utility to skip over some words and the definitions.
-The utility looks at the length (number of characters) of words and their definitions.
-If the ratio of lengths for the definition and the word is smaller than the threshold, the word is omitted from the output.
+The last argument is a numerical factor that instructs the utility to skip some words if the length of the definition (measured in characters) is not longer than 10 times the length of the word itself; this is a mechanism to skip stub entries in the dictionary.